Adam Krikorian

 Adam Krikorian (born July 22, 1974) is an American water polo coach and the head coach of the United States women's national water polo team.
 He coached the team to gold medals at the 2012 Olympic Games, 2016 Olympic Games, and 2020 Olympic Games.
 He was named the United States Olympic Committee's Coach of the Games for 2016.
 He won 15 NCAA national championships as player, assistant coach, and head coach at UCLA.

 Family

 Krikorian was born into an Armenian-American family, the youngest son of Gary Krikorian and Joyce (née Srabian).
 Krikorian is the younger brother of Blake Krikorian and Jason Krikorian, founders of Sling Media.
 Adam followed his brothers into the pool; Blake also played water polo at UCLA while Jason swam for Cal.
 Blake died of a heart attack days before the 2016 Olympics began in Rio de Janeiro; Adam went back to Northern California for the funeral before returning to the Olympics.

-Adam Krikorian is married to Anicia, with whom he has two children, Jack and Annabel.
+Adam Krikorian is married to Anicia, with whom he has two children.
 They live in Manhattan Beach, California.